frdayeen/open-weather-epaper/README.md

 ```
 crontab -e
 ```
-To run the file every hour add a line at the bottom of the file
+Add the line at the bottom of the file-
 ```
 0 * * * * /path-to-your-python/environment /path-to/open-weather/weather_new.py
 ```
+This will run the file every hour.
 6. Enjoy your new weather dashboard.